 We were all "orchid killers" before we became

 I amazed at all the books and websites that promise "secret tips and tricks" on orchid care.
-Spend your time trying to remember all those tips and tricks and you'll miss the real joy of orchids, which is learning the rhythms of how orchids grow and where those magnificent flowers come from!
+If yoy spend all your time trying to remember all those tips and tricks and you'll miss the real joy of orchids, which is learning the rhythms of nature and where those magnificent flowers come from!

 Don't be fooled.
 Instead of trying to remember and endless set of rules, simply follow nature's way.
 It's not difficult.